taciogt/medium-examples/wip-go-data-pipelines/post.md

 }
 ```

-Its anatomy could be seen as something resembling:
+Its anatomy could be seen as something with the following format:
 ```go
 func ListItemsOfTypeInt(_ context.Context, p Pagination) ([]int, error) {
 	...